 Do watch what you eat

 Don’t expect to get a six-pack with exercise alone, but don’t go on an extreme all-protein or no-carbohydrates diet.
 Find a way to eat healthily and to stay satisfied that you’re comfortable with.
 This could mean lowering your intake of processed foods and sugars and increasing your proteins and healthy carbohydrates.
-This also means doughnuts might not be the greatest idea if you want a flatter stomach.
-Find a balance that works.
+Find a balance that works for you.

 Do change it up